sskoklev/Structure/README.md

 # stivenTest
-This is for testing GIT
+This is for testing GIT Branching structure for MWS